-HTTP headers define the resources being requested, the behavior of the client or server, and the operating parameters of an HTTP transaction.
+HTTP headers define the resources that are being requested, the behaviors of clients or servers, and the operation parameters of HTTP requests.
 This topic describes how to customize an HTTP response header.

-HTTP headers are components of the header section of request and response messages transmitted over Hypertext Transfer Protocol (HTTP).
+HTTP headers are the components of header sections in request and response messages that are transferred over HTTP.

 HTTP headers include general headers, request headers, and response headers.

-- The HTTP response header configurations of a domain affect how a client program such as a browser responds to all requests destined for this domain.
-The configurations do not affect the behavior of the cache server.
+- The configurations of the HTTP response header for an accelerated domain name affect how a client program responds to all the requests that are destined for the domain.
+The client program can be a browser.
+The header configurations do not affect the cache server.

-*) to specify all domains or to a specific domain name such as
+*) to specify all the domain names.
+You can also set the value to a specific domain name, such as

 - DCDN does not support configuring response headers for wildcard domains.